onap/sdc/docs/logging.rst

 Where to Access Information
 ---------------------------
-the logs for the application are available in the docker it self at /var/lib/jetty/logs/ in Heat deployment the dockers are mapped into /data/logs on the vm where the application is running.
+the logs for the application are available in the docker itself at /var/lib/jetty/logs/ in Heat deployment the dockers are mapped into /data/logs on the vm where the application is running.
 In OOM you can use the logging project to access the logging collected from the applications.